dzeke/Blended-Near-Optimal-Tools/README.md

 ==============================
 1) DOCUMMENTATION (Paper and Scripts)

-Includes the paper re-submitted to Water Resources Research in December 2014 (under review) that describes this work as well as peer-reviewer comments and author responses to first and  second drafts submitted in August, 2013 and September 2014.
+Includes the paper re-submitted to Water Resources Research in February 2015 (under review) that describes this work as well as peer-reviewer comments and author responses to earlier drafts submitted in August, 2013, September 2014, and December 2014.
 Also provides scripts and directions to generate each figure shown in the paper.
 These scripts make use of each of the tools described in sections 2) to 4).
 To generate each figure in the manuscript:

     a.
 Download all the files in the folder 1-Documentation\ScriptsForPaper as well as the folders 2-GenerateAlternatives, 3-InteractiveParallelPlot, and 4-EchoReservoirApplication folders to a single folder on your local machine.
     b.
 In Matlab, add the target folder where you downloaded the files to your Matlab path
     c.
+Install the General Algebraic Modeling System (GAMS) version 24.3.3 or more recent
+       - Download from www.gams.com.
+       - In Matlab, add the directory where you installed GAMS to the Matlab Path.
+On the Ribbon, select Home tab=>Environment=>Set Path.
+In the Set Path window, click the Add with subfolders… button and navigate to the directory where you installed GAMS.
-Set the Matlab directory to the same folder
+       - Set the Matlab directory to the same folder
     d.
 At the Matlab command prompt, enter:

 	       >> FigGenForNearOptPaper